benjamshu/langdev/proto/README.md

 #the proto-language

 Etymological and grammatical foundation for the language.
-Not yet complete.
+Work-in-progress.